Common oral infections can be prevented with ‘rechargeable’ bacteria-killing and fungi-killing dentures

 Common oral infections in older adults – such as candidiasis – can be prevented with ‘rechargeable’ bacteria-killing and fungi-killing dentures, designed by researchers at Manchester Metropolitan University.

 Candidiasis is a yeast infection that affects many people who wear dentures, causing difficulty eating and drinking – and can lead to serious problems in the blood, heart, brain, eyes and bones.

-Led by Dr Lubomira Tosheva in the School of Science and the Environment and Dr Sladjana Malic in the School of Healthcare Science, an interdisciplinary research team has developed an acrylic resin for dentures that actively fights bacteria and fungi in the mouth.
+Led by Dr Lubomira Tosheva in the Department of Natural Sciences and Dr Sladjana Malic in the Department of Life Sciences, an interdisciplinary research team has developed an acrylic resin for dentures that actively fights bacteria and fungi in the mouth.

 The dental resin uses a slow-release mechanism, enabling it to work consistently for 45 days.

 The researchers mixed silver – which has strong, active antimicrobial properties – with zeolite, a microporous material that enables and controls the slow, timed release of the antibacterial activity in the mouth.

 Dentures can be regularly ‘recharged’ with antimicrobial and antifungal capability, simply by adding more silver to the dental resin.

 In addition, the resin fights bacteria and fungi without affecting the appearance of the dentures – so the wearer can have a healthy mouth and retain a good smile, with no discolouration.

 Dr Lubomira Tosheva, a materials chemist and lead author of the research, said:“Oral infections commonly affect people who wear dentures, and can lead to serious healthcare problems, so it is crucial that dentures have the capability to tackle potential diseases at their root before they occur.